erudinsky/Azure-Bicep-Workshop/Workshop/5-Server-side.md

 ## Lab 5 - Server Side configuration

-This is the 5th hands-on lab of this workshop.
-In this module we will look into server side part.
+In this lab we will look into server side part.

 Main dependencies: